mahouboy23/IB-notes/EXO 3 FRENCH.md

 Le challenge sera de déterminer l'impact de ces coefficients pour trouver un bon équilibre entre exploration et exploitation.
 ![[image-20240312113126650.png]]

 i have a few thinks that should be possible, when you first load in there will be no table yet, then when you choose a class it takes only a students from that class (there is a all version ), for student there is also a (all version).
-The add grade and delete grade updates to see the modification autimaticaly with the different changes automaticaly applied.
+The add grade and delete grade updates to see the modification automatically with the different changes automatically applied.

+there things you still need to modify and fix.
+The class does not work and does not effect students right so fix it,